AuDHD · Founder · Camden · partnerships.community

 Hyperfocus is not on-demand.

 Sprint structure, not time structure.
 I do not work 9–5.
 I work in high-intensity windows and document everything during them, so the low-intensity windows are never blockers for anyone else.
+Rest is not failure.
+It is maintenance.

 The Questions Partners Ask